avishaigonen123/CTF_writeups/hackthebox/Three/index.md

 ![domain](image-1.png)

+Let's add this to our `/etc/hosts`.

+### Find s3 subdomain and accessing it with invalid credentials

-Let's first add to `/etc/hosts`, and then try to find more subdomains, maybe there is something interesting.
+Now we want to find more subdomains, maybe there is something interesting.

 For this, I downloaded `SecLists` using this command:
 ```bash